srimchi/arduino-arcade/README.md

 * Use these concepts in a comprehensive project
 * Start moving beyond simply writing code to designing programs
 * Have fun!
+* **UPDATE!!!**: We have reached the maximum number of team requests for the Micro Arcade (Arduino) final project in EECS 183.
+Unfortunately, this means we cannot accept any more team requests for the Micro Arcade project.
+If your team has not already completed the Arduino Team Sign-Up form, as detailed below, you can no longer choose this as your final project.
+Please select another of the final projects for your team: Creative AI, Game of Life, or Connect4.

 * **NOTE!!!**: This project will be limited to the first 40 teams to request this project.
 Your team MUST submit a request using the [Arduino Team Sign-Up form](https://goo.gl/forms/pkyFyZyNGDRuEXpG2) by 11:59 pm on November 18th. **Only one sign up per team please**.
 Also note that, should the limit of 40 teams be reached before this time, the sign up form will close and your team will not be able to select this project.
 More details are found in the [Proposal](#proposal) section of this document.

 Here's a picture of what your final product might look like: